mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

 As a facilitator I indicate that we are entering a dramatic process and attempt to draw everyone along with me using the following sentence _"This is kind of a story now.
 We are entering a story.
 You have to use your imagination."_
 ADD MORE COMMENTARY ON DRAMA PROCESS

+### Impact of exploring documentation and technical help within the drama frame

 The final part of this vignette gives an overview of the different kinds of documentation and attempting to shift patterns of working from printed sheets to working online.
 This was partly to be able to capture how participants interacted with documentation more easily as I would be able to review it on their screen in captured data.

 <!-- NOTE-   Is there a graphic somewhere else? in a presentations.
 Create a figure for this. -->
 <!-- Choices
 - an overview of Mi's interactions on 2019-03-18 - home interests of art, community help, playtesting and being playtested, use of tools, Molly:as a social coder compared to others.
 - Or could look at the whole family unit mi, zi and ne - And their interactions with alien narrative. -->